haosulab/MPlib/dev/README.md

 This will install [`cibuildwheel`](https://cibuildwheel.readthedocs.io/en/stable/#how-it-works) via pip and use it to build wheel for the specified python version.
 The wheel will be generated in the `wheelhouse/`

+If you want to start a docker container for debugging, run `./dev/docker_setup.sh`

 ### Code Editor Setup

 For Visual Studio Code, it is suggested to install extensions relevant to: C/C++, CMake.